Best Low Storage PC Games

 Ion Fury is another retro-style FPS whose compact install size stems from it being developed using the Build engine, the software behind classic gems like Duke Nukem 3D and Shadow Warrior.

-The story focuses on a tough-talking future cop named Shelly “Bombshell” Harrison as she sets out to take down a cybernetic sect and its malevolent leader Dr. Jadus Heskel.
+The story focuses on a tough-as-nails future cop named Shelly “Bombshell” Harrison as she sets out to take down a cybernetic sect and its malevolent leader Dr. Jadus Heskel.

 Throughout the game, Shelly wields a wide assortment of firearms and vehicles against sprite-rendered foes all while spewing out witty one-liners.

-For a more tranquil puzzle game experience that demands just 1 GB of your machine’s precious storage, consider picking up Unpacking by Witch Beam and Humble Games.
+For a more serene puzzle game experience that demands just 1 GB of your machine’s valuable storage, consider picking up Unpacking by Witch Beam and Humble Games.

-Designed to emulate the experience of organizing personal possessions after moving into a new space, the game features multiple chapters tied to different points in the protagonist’s life.
+Designed to simulate the experience of organizing personal possessions after moving into a new space, the game features multiple chapters tied to different points in the protagonist’s life.

 Each one sees you unpacking familiar objects and meditatively arranging them in designated areas with some flexibility to decorate spaces as you see fit.

-Finally, Baba Is You is a minimalist puzzle game whose logic-based design comes with a compact install size of just 200 MB.
+Finally, Baba Is You is a simplistic puzzle game whose logic-based design comes with a small install size of just 200 MB.

 While its premise is straightforward, it can be challenging to wrap your head around the idea at first; essentially, you’re solving puzzles by creating rules for various objects in the environment.